Best Mice for Digital Nomads and Remote Engineers in 2026

 • High-resolution sensor that works on difficult surfaces, including glass.

-• Good scroll wheel for long docs, logs, and code review.
+• Good scroll wheel for long docs, logs, dashboards, and code review.

 Tradeoffs: